PantalaLabs/BionicGlove/README.md

 Download and install.

-Run it and check this configuration:
+Run it and repeat this configuration:

 ![putty1](/pictures/putty.png)

-Serial line : the same you used to upload the sketch (Setup ESP + ESP / step 1)
+Serial line : if you are using ESP + ESP Setup , go to step 1 and write the same port.
+If you are using Dongle Setup, choose one of the available com ports (in my case COM26).
+You have to try all 3 available.

 Speed: 38400